Bhlynd/Nimiq-Install-Script/README.md

 ## How-to

-When the installation is complete and user created with sudo access, **change to the new user** and download this script.
+When the WLS installation is complete and user created with sudo access, **login as the new user**.

-Run the script as per below.

-**bash nimiq-client-install.sh**
+The script can be started by running the below command.

+bash -c "$(curl -o - https://raw.githubusercontent.com/Bhlynd/Nimiq-Install-Script/master/nimiq-client-install.sh)"
+ or
+bash -c "$(wget -O - https://raw.githubusercontent.com/Bhlynd/Nimiq-Install-Script/master/nimiq-client-install.sh)"

-The script will ask you to enter details for the client.
-You will be required to sudo which means entering your user password.
+Please note, during the installation process the script will request you to enter settings for the client and to run escalated priviliges (sudo).

 **DO NOT RUN THIS AS ROOT**

-When complete, **change to the core directory**.

-Start the Nimiq mining client by typing **./start**.
+When complete, you can start the Nimiq mining client by typing **./start**.

 If you need to change any settings, you can do this by editing the start file.

 Have fun :)

+## Credits

+@ryan-rowland

-## Donation
+## Donations

-If this script was useful please make a donation to the below address.
+If this script was useful please make a donation to the below addresses.

-NQ84 GF4Y PJJQ S92K 3S9L 39N1 V2QE 76EJ 0635
+@Bhlynd NQ84 GF4Y PJJQ S92K 3S9L 39N1 V2QE 76EJ 0635
+@ryan-rowland NQ35 C04J 3NDF QV2A FHK1 F15U XSFM DAJP DHAV

+## License

+MIT License